art-institute-of-chicago/artic.edu/docs/apiModels.md

 * Paginate results
 * Create entities from an array (hydrate)
 * JSON serialize
-* And much more

 This allows us to use our API to work with Twill emulating Eloquent as far as we can.
-Since the API is read-only we haven't implemented functionality to update/create data.
+Since the API is read-only, we haven't implemented functionality to update/create data.

 ## Where to find the code